AP FACT CHECK: Claims from Dem debate opener, Night 2

 BIDEN, on President Donald Trump’s treatment of migrant children at the border: “The idea that he’s in court with his Justice Department saying, children in cages do not need a bed, do not need a blanket, do not need a toothbrush — that is outrageous.”

-THE FACTS: Biden here taps into a misleading and common insinuation by Democrats about Trump placing “children in cages.”
+THE FACTS: The former vice president here taps into a misleading and common insinuation by Democrats about Trump placing “children in cages.”

 The cages are actually chain-link fences and the Obama-Biden administration used them, too.